Wetbrush: GPU-Based 3D Painting Simulation at the Bristle Level

 Chief Scientist

-My research interests include physics-based simulation and modeling, generative AI, numerical analysis and nonlinear optimization.
+My research interests include computer graphics, computer vision, generative AI, and embodied AI.